 Pockets, large or small, can add a beautiful designer touch to a hand knitted sweater.
 They can be placed at the hip, the upper chest, or even at the upper arm on a sleeve.
 Pockets can be knitted in contrasting colors, or with contrasting trim at the top opening.
 An interesting button can add a finishing touch to your pocket, adding a unique touch to the custom design.
+I once designed a tiny little pocket on the bicep of one sleeve for a musician who often needed an extra guitar pick when he was performing; the little pocket was the perfect place to store a spare.
 The possibilities are limited only by your imagination.

 There are different types of pockets available; many more exist, so if you have something special in mind, please just ask me.